Students and teachers at Sumter Central High School participated in an Autism Walk to show support, promote awareness, and celebrate inclusion!

 Marcus West, principal of SCHS and Superintendent Dr. Marcy Burroughs are recognizing Michelle Merriweather for perfect attendance Tuesday night’s board meeting.
 The teacher is holding a sigh that says Sumter County Schools say “I Rock"

-6 days ago, Sumter County Schools
+about 2 months ago, Sumter County Schools

 Happy Employee Appreciation Day to All Sumter County Schools Employees!
 Today we celebrate the incredible employees of Sumter County Schools who work each day to support our students, schools, and community.
 From classrooms to offices, buses to cafeterias, and every role in between, our staff members make a difference in the lives of our students every single day.
 Your dedication, commitment, and passion for serving our children do not go unnoticed.
 Thank you for the work you do to help our students learn, grow, and succeed.